LoopZ/V8Power/README.md

 * * *

 #### vmath *[options]* ######
 Super simple math utility.
-It is NOT as a calculator and is limited to working on numbers from 0-32767.
+It is NOT a calculator and is limited to working on numbers from 0-32767.
 Good for looping, determining screen offsets and etc.
 <table>
 <tr><td width="125pt"><b><i>+</i></b>,<b><i>ADD</i></b></td><td>Add next number to sum.</td></tr>